 Take the simple three-dimensional structure – the tetrahedron — and ask, “What is most perfectly-and-simply enclosed within a tetrahedron?”
 The solution is simple.
 Divide each edge in half, connect the points, and look.
 Most people are surprised to find an octahedron in the middle along with the four tetrahedrons in each corner.

 Then the next question, “What is most perfectly-and-simply enclosed within that octahedron?”
-My old physics professor at BU, Robert Cohen, had not a clue.
+My old physics professor at BU, Robert Cohen, did not have a clue.

 Of literally hundreds of very fine thinkers, even John Conway (Princeton – surreal numbers, geometry) had to stop and think about it.
 But even among the 1% who knew the answers, people like Conway were not much interested in exploring its interior structures further.